Tennessee–Vanderbilt football rivalry: Game results

+† The 1918 game was an exhibition due to Tennessee suspending their football program due to player and coach participation in World War I. †† Tennessee vacated the 2019 and 2020 wins due to recruiting violations under former head coach Jeremy Pruitt.

 Notable games

 1892: The rivalry's first two games

 1892 saw the first ever matchup between the Vanderbilt Commodores and the Tennessee Volunteers.
 The two schools played each other twice during the year; Vanderbilt won both games.
 On the first matchup; for the Volunteers it was their third ever game in the second season of play and their first season with more than one game.
 For the Commodores it was their seventh ever game and third season of play.

 The first game was played in Nashville on October 21, 1892.
 The Volunteers only managed one score as the Commodores rolled to a 22–4 victory.
 The second game was played in Knoxville on November 17.
 The Vols did not manage a single score as Vanderbilt won 12–0.
 The captain of Vanderbilt was Elliott Jones and its quarterback was William E. Beard.

 1900: Tie at Vanderbilt jubilee

 A game was played between the schools as part of Vanderbilt's celebrations surrounding its 25th anniversary.
 It ended a scoreless tie.